"Shorts never closed"

 CNBC even ran ads promoting this claim that Melvin closed its short position.

 This claim is logically dubious.
 No real evidence was ever produced to substantiate the claim.
-The claim apparently originated from Melvin Capital, so this was a narrative provided by them back by no evidence.
-It is logical to assess that this is the version of events that Melvin Capital wanted people to believe based on their position, a narrative that would benefit them if people were to believe that it was true.
+The claim apparently originated from Melvin Capital, so this was a narrative provided by them without evidence.
+It is logical to assess that this is the version of events that Melvin Capital wanted people to believe based on their position, a narrative that would benefit them if people were to believe that it was true while it was actually secretly not true.

-Even if it was true that Melvin Capital closed their GME short position, this would not account for any of the other market participants that continued to have an open GME short position.
+In any case, even if it was true that Melvin Capital closed their GME short position, this would not account for any of the other market participants that continued to have an existing GME short position or net short exposure.

 These discussions further validated the idea in the minds of some GME investors that shorts never closed, and that it would logically be in the interest of those positioned short to propagate the narrative that GME shorts did close, when in fact they hadn't.